Fire is essential to survival. You need it for warmth, to cook food, and to boil water for purification.

 However, I’ve found that even the cheapest ferro rod will get the job done with enough practice.

 Read our in-depth guide to the best Ferro rod.

 However, the LENGTH and WIDTH of the ferro rod matter!

 The longer the ferro rod is, the more contact time you will have on the surface when you slide the striker over it.

-If your ferro rod is going to be part of your Everyday Carry, you probably don’t want a goliath rod to carry around.
-However, if you are just getting started, I’d suggest that you get a larger ferro rod to practice with.
+If your ferro rod is part of your Everyday Carry, you probably don’t want a goliath rod to carry around.
+However, if you are just getting started, I suggest getting a larger ferro rod to practice with.
 It will be easier to hone your technique with the larger ferro rod.

-Once you receive your ferro rod in the mail, you’ll notice that it has a black coating on it.
+Once you receive your ferro rod in the mail, you’ll notice a black coating.
 This is to prevent rust.
 You’ll need to scrape some of this off.
 You should be able to see a shiny area where you are scraping.

 Choosing a Striker

 While the quality of the ferro rod doesn’t matter too much, the quality of the striker (aka scraper) does matter!